If you've ever been in charge of your company's booth you already know how much work trade shows can be.

 Challenge: High price of union labor to set-up your company's booth.

 Challenge: There are so many details to consider when coordinating an expo for your company.
 Communication with the installers hired to set-up the trade show booth is critical.
 Many exhibitors find it daunting and tedious to carefully map out the assembly and disassembly of their booths.

 Solution: The Valley Box reversible crate is a great way to expedite the installers time and reduce confusion.
-Especially if you send this helpful video in advance.
+Especially if you send this helpful trade show shipping crate video in advance.

 The Lost Pieces